dooco/edwinaz/README.md

 Vendor add article page is where logged in vendors add new articles to thier store on the site.
 ![Vendor add article](/documentation/design/vendor-addd-article.png)

 Footer to include links to about, contact, social media, newsletter sign-up and become vendor link.
+All the social media links and external link to Housewares.org have relevant REL tags that open link in new browser.
 ![Footer](/documentation/design/footer.png)

 404 Error page is called when the page a user is trying to access cannot be found.